bintangtimurlangit/fail2ban-test/TEST_PLAN.md

 - Ensure repeatable automation for an LXC container dedicated to Fail2Ban.

 ### Assumptions & Dependencies
-- Container OS: Debian/Ubuntu LXC with Fail2Ban ≥0.11, rsyslog, and libfaketime available.
+- Container OS: Debian/Ubuntu LXC with Fail2Ban ≥0.11, rsyslog, and faketime/libfaketime available.
 - Jail configuration focuses on SSH (`sshd` jail) with custom filters mirroring Proxmox log format; jail actions log ban/unban events with timestamps and IP.
 - `test_labeled.parquet` contains authoritative labels for each event; controller has Python + pandas/pyarrow to parse it.
 - Log replay driver shared with SSHGuard plan to maintain parity; adjustments limited to Fail2Ban-specific service control and metrics taps.